 The exhibition

-As with the Upper Belvedere Klimt and Vienna 1900 displays opposite, the rooms here are arranged by theme, drawing you through local art eras but also tackling topics such as the portrayal of the Habsburgs.
+As with the Upper Belvedere Klimt and Vienna 1900 displays opposite, the rooms here are arranged by chronological theme, drawing you through local art eras but also tackling topics such as the portrayal of war or court portraits.

-Think of it as a gentle stroll through an important period in Austria’s art history, with a few special appearances from international artists.
+Think of it as a gentle stroll through important periods in Austria’s art history, with a few special appearances.
+And always with an eye to explaining the evolution of art and the roles of artists within that change.

 Napoleon